dstroud/dreamsequence_dev/README.md

 ### Events Grid interface
 ![dreamsequence](doc/grid_events.svg)

-The Events editor view is used to schedule automation of parameter changes and functions at certain points in the Arrangement.
+The Events Editor view is used to schedule automation of parameter changes and functions at certain points in the Arrangement.
 Events will be ignored when the Arranger is disabled.

 - The view is entered by holding down a segment on the Arranger timeline (row 5) then pressing K3.
-Think of it as zooming in on that segment- and the chord pattern (A-D) active in that segment.
+Think of it as zooming in on that segment (and the chord pattern (A-D) active there).

-- Upon entering the editor, Grid displays a view of all events in the selected Arranger segment, where events fire left-to-right then top-to-bottom.
+- Upon entering the editor, Grid displays a view of all events in the selected Arranger segment, where events fire one row/step at a time, left-to-right.
   - Column 16 on the right shows the length of the chord pattern enabled for this Arranger segment.
 This can not be changed here.
   - Rows 1-16 correspond to steps in the chord pattern.
   - Columns 1-15 are event "lanes" that typically will be used to store one type of event at a time (e.g. tempo changes in lane 1, scale changes in lane 2, etc...).
 As the chord sequencer advances to a new step, any events on that step fire, left-to-right, just before the chord is played.

 - Dreamsequence will help keep track of which events are stored in which lanes, across all segments of the arranger.
-On Norns, glyphs indicate which lanes are empty (□), contain a single type of event(⊡), or multiple types of events(☰).
+On Norns' screen, glyphs indicate which lanes are empty (□), contain a single type of event(⊡), or multiple types of events(☰).
 Selecting a lane with E3 will show the last edited event type in that lane.

 - To create/edit an event, tap a position on Grid and use E2/E3 to configure.
-To revert changes made to an event, just tap the illuminated event on Grid and it will revert to the saved state so you can exit with K3.
+To undo changes made to an event, just tap the illuminated event on Grid and it will revert to the saved state so you can exit with K3.

 - Holding one event and tapping on one or more slots will copy and paste the settings from the held event- this can also be used to paste an empty event over a populated one, effectively deleting it.